What type of piano is it?

 Spinet Piano ~ 36″ to 39″

-Spinet – Spinets are the smallest pianos with the shortest strings.
-They are about 36″- 40″ tall.
-Since the keys are about the same height on all pianos, on a spinet piano, the very top of the piano is generally 6 or 7 inches higher than the keys.
+Spinet – Spinets are the smallest pianos with the shortest strings and are approximately 36″- 40″ tall, with the very top of the piano being 6″ or 7″ higher than the keys.
 Due to their shorter height, spinet pianos have ‘dropped’ or ‘indirect’ actions.
-In addition to being the least responsive of all modern pianos, spinet pianos can be the most time consuming and expensive pianos to service and repair.
-Many spinet piano owners are of the opinion their piano isn’t worth calling a skilled technician.
-But spinets pianos are the most difficult to tune, and generally require a very skilled technician/tuner to get them to sound as good as they can.
-Once popular due to their small size, spinet pianos are much less popular today.
+These ‘indirect’ or ‘dropped’ actions combined with their short strings make spinet pianos the least ‘musically responsive’ of all modern pianos.
+Spinet pianos can also be the most time consuming and expensive pianos to service and repair.
+Spinets pianos are the most difficult to tune.
+Their short strings require a very skilled piano technician to make them sound as good as they can.
+Spinet pianos were once popular due to their small size, but are much less popular today, and most piano manufacturers have quit making them.

 • console